ADML logo mark

 A completed application consists of:

-• An education transcript (degrees earned outside the United States also require a credential evaluation report).
+• An education transcript (degrees earned outside the United States and Canada require a credential evaluation report).

 • Resume or curriculum vitae (CV) submitted as a single PDF.